waynemoir/waynemoir.com/_posts/why-bootstrap-worked-for-us-and-why-it-isnt.md

 ---
+title: Why Bootstrap worked for us, and why it isnt
-layout: default
+layout: post
 ---

-#Why Bootstrap worked for us, and why it isnt

 One year ago almost to the day I made the move from small CSS to big CSS